joelmale/nexus/.claude-context/COMMON_TASKS.md

 - Adding new CSS custom properties to `main.css`
 - Responsive design adjustments in media queries
 - Glassmorphism effect updates (backdrop-filter, glass surfaces)
+- The right-side context panel automatically resizes to fit its content.
+This is handled in `ContextPanel.tsx` (measuring) and `GameLayout.tsx` (setting the `--sidebar-width` variable).

 ## Component Development
 - Creating new React components with TypeScript interfaces